rmsouza01/Hybrid-CS-Model-MRI/README.md

 ## Dataset

-We expect to soon be able to make the MR raw-data publicly available as part of the Calgary-Campinas dataset (https://sites.google.com/view/calgary-campinas-dataset/home) for benhcmarking purposes.
+The MR raw-data is publicly available as part of the Calgary-Campinas dataset (https://sites.google.com/view/calgary-campinas-dataset/home) for benhcmarking purposes.

 ## Code